You have done a great web design for your client. Well done!

 State every service that has been provided while working on the project.
 Do mention the extra work as well, which was added later.

 Insert the price list corresponding to each work done.
 Mention the hourly rate (if any) and calculate the total amount for each work.

-The total and subtotal amount won’t be the same always.
+The total and subtotal amount won’t always be the same.
 Hence, mentioning the subtotal amount is important.

 6. Payment terms and conditions

 Being a creative person you design attractive websites for your clients in a stipulated time frame, but it’s only fair when they return the favor.
 Hence, to avoid complexity with payment, convey your payment terms to your clients and especially to your new customers.